-Ten Thousand Villages in Denver opened in 1981 as a thrift and gift store, selling high quality used items and products handcrafted by artisans in developing countries.
-Staffed by volunteers from three local Mennonite Churches, and under the guidance of a board of directors, the store grew and grew changing locations four times.
-In 1998 the store moved to Cherry Creek North and officially became Ten Thousand Villages Denver, dropping the thrift section of the store.
-Through the many hours of volunteers, staff, and board members, the store has served the Denver area for over 30 years, improving the quality of life for thousands of artisans around the world.
+Ten Thousand Villages Denver opened in 1981 as a thrift and gift store, selling high quality used items and products handcrafted by artisans in developing countries.
+Staffed by volunteers from three local Mennonite Churches, and under the guidance of a board of directors, the store had continual growth, changing locations four times.
+In 1998 the store moved to Cherry Creek North officially becoming Ten Thousand Villages Denver, dropping the thrift section of the store.
+33 years later thanks to long term supporters, many hours from volunteers, committed staff and board members, the store continues to improve the quality of life for thousands of artisans around the world.

-Thank you for your interest in our store and its vision and mission.
+Thank you for your interest in our store, its vision and mission.
 We hope you will join us in our quest to improve the lives of our artisan partners.

 View our 2013 Annual Report